OrkaJS

 Source Normalization

-Your source (string, array, file path, URL) is converted into a uniform Document[] format.
-Each document gets a unique ID and metadata.
+Your source (string, file, URL) is converted into a uniform Document[] format with unique IDs and metadata.

-Documents are split into smaller chunks based on chunkSize (default: 1000 characters) with overlap (default: 200 characters) to preserve context at boundaries.
+Documents are split into chunks with recursive overlap (default: 200 chars) to preserve context at boundaries.

 Embedding Generation

-Each chunk is converted into a high-dimensional vector (embedding) using your configured LLM adapter.
-These vectors capture the semantic meaning of the text.
+Each chunk is transformed into a high-dimensional vector capturing the pure semantic meaning of the text.

 Vector Storage